<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 • Execution in delivering results: You create value when you provide the results you sell.
 You eliminate value when you don’t (along with your client’s trust—and their future business).
 Better execution is more valuable to your clients.
 They also find more strategic outcomes more valuable.

-• Execution and accountability: You create value by owning the outcomes you sell, taking responsibility for producing results, ensuring your team resolves your client’s issues.
-You also create value by mitigating any challenges by being resourceful and solving problems.
+• Execution and accountability: You create value by owning the outcomes you sell, taking responsibility for producing results, and ensuring your team resolves your client’s issues.
+To fully grasp the concept of "create value meaning," consider how you also create value by mitigating any challenges through resourcefulness and problem-solving.
 You own the outcomes, but your team owns the transactions, which means you are accountable for your organization.

 There is more to say about execution and results.
 In part, it may be made up solving problems and eliminating challenges.
 It might also be made up of taking advantage of opportunities.
 Some issues are small, making the value creation equally small.
 Other problems and challenges are enormous, and solving them creates massive value.
 Opportunities also exist on a similar continuum.